-While VSB staff investigate and evaluate complaints, volunteer lawyers and members of the public decide whether a complaint that has been investigated merits disciplinary action.
+While VSB staff investigate and evaluate complaints, volunteer lawyers and nonlawyer members of the public decide whether a complaint merits disciplinary action.

 The Disciplinary Process

 The disciplinary process consists of four stages.
-Many complaints are resolved before going through all the stages.
+Many complaints are resolved at the early stages.

 Stage 1: Preliminary Investigation

 After an intake attorney reviews the complaint and decides that it falls within the VSB’s jurisdiction, it is assigned to a VSB attorney, called bar counsel, for investigation.
-The bar counsel will send your complaint to the lawyer you complained about and request a written response.
+The bar counsel will send the complaint to the lawyer involved and request a written response.
 Most lawyers respond to bar complaints.

-If we receive a response from the lawyer, we will send it to you for comment.
-Your input will help the bar counsel analyze the merits of the complaint.
+If we receive a response from the lawyer, we may send the response to the complainant for comment.
+The complainant’s input helps the bar counsel analyze the merits of the complaint.

-We try to complete the preliminary investigation in about 75 days after the bar counsel receives your complaint file.
-However, the preliminary investigation of your complaint may take longer, depending on our office’s caseload and the complexity of your complaint.
+Our goal is to complete the preliminary investigation within 75 days.
+However, the preliminary investigation of a complaint may take longer, depending on the complexity of the complaint and our caseload.
 Also, sometimes lawyers ask for more time to respond to a complaint, which may be granted by the bar counsel if appropriate.

-When we finish our preliminary investigation, we will notify you that:
+When we finish our preliminary investigation, we will notify the complainant that:

-- your complaint has been referred for a more detailed investigation.
+- the complaint has been referred for a more detailed investigation.

-If your complaint is dismissed, the bar counsel will explain to you, in writing, the reasons for the dismissal.
+If a complaint is dismissed, the bar counsel will write the complainant a letter explaining the reasons for the dismissal.

-The bar counsel investigating your complaint may decide that the VSB should gather more information about your complaint.
-If so, we will refer the complaint to a district committee made up of volunteer lawyers and non-lawyers for further investigation.
-The VSB will also assign an investigator to interview people and examine documents relating to the complaint.
+The bar counsel investigating the complaint may decide that the VSB should gather more information about the complaint.
+If so, the bar counsel will refer the complaint to a district committee made up of volunteer lawyers and non-lawyers for further investigation.
+The VSB will also assign an investigator to interview witnesses and examine documents relating to the complaint.
 The investigator will write a report for the bar counsel.

-The bar counsel reviews the investigator’s report and makes a recommendation to a subcommittee of two lawyers and one nonlawyer.
+The bar counsel reviews the investigator’s report and makes a recommendation to a subcommittee composed of two volunteer lawyers and one nonlawyer.
 The subcommittee may decide to bring charges of misconduct against a lawyer or may dismiss the complaint if it decides the investigation did not produce sufficient evidence to prove that the lawyer violated a legal ethics rule.
 If the complaint is dismissed, the complainant will receive a written explanation from the subcommittee.

 Sometimes the subcommittee will impose a low level of discipline on the lawyer without a hearing.
-This is discipline that is recorded on the lawyer’s permanent VSB record.
+This type of discipline is recorded on the lawyer’s permanent VSB record.

 Stage 4: Evidentiary Hearing

-If the district committee decides that the lawyer’s conduct should result in a hearing, the district committee will schedule an evidentiary hearing.
-You have a right to attend the hearing, and you may need to testify under oath.
+If the subcommittee decides that the lawyer’s conduct should result in a hearing, the VSB will schedule an evidentiary hearing before a district committee.
+Complainants have the right to attend the hearing, and it may be necessary for complainants to testify under oath.
 The bar counsel handling the case will present evidence and legal argument.

 After hearing evidence from the VSB and the lawyer, the district committee will decide if the lawyer violated an ethics rule.
 If the district committee decides that the lawyer violated an ethics rule, it will impose discipline, which will be recorded on the lawyer’s permanent VSB record.

-In cases of serious misconduct, the district committee can send the case to a higher body, the Disciplinary Board.
-Only the Disciplinary Board can suspend the lawyer’s license for up to 5 years or revoke the attorney’s licence to practice law.
+In cases of serious misconduct, a subcommittee or a district committee can send the case to a higher body, the Disciplinary Board.
+Only the Disciplinary Board can suspend or revoke a lawyer’s license to practice law.

 When a lawyer is disciplined, the VSB records the discipline imposed on the lawyer’s permanent record.
-The main levels of discipline are:
+Disciplinary sanctions include:

-- The lawyer can receive a PRIVATE REPRIMAND or ADMONITION for less serious rule violations;
+- PRIVATE REPRIMAND or PRIVATE ADMONITION for less serious rule violations

-- The lawyer can receive a PUBLIC REPRIMAND for more serious rule violations;
+- PUBLIC REPRIMAND for more serious rule violations

-- The lawyer’s license can be SUSPENDED for up to five years, during which time the lawyer cannot practice law; or
+- SUSPENSION of the lawyer’s license to practice law for a period of up to five years, during which time the lawyer cannot practice law

 Frequently Asked Questions